Duke-W91/Caco2_prediction/dmpnn/README.md

 By default, the atom-level representations from the message passing network are averaged over all atoms of a molecule to yield a molecule-level representation.
 Alternatively, the atomic vectors can be summed up (by specifying `--aggregation sum`) or summed up and divided by a constant number N (by specifying `--aggregation norm --aggregation_norm <N>`).
 A reasonable value for N is usually the average number of atoms per molecule in the dataset of interest.
 The default is `--aggregation_norm 100`.

-### Additional Features

-While the model works very well on its own, especially after hyperparameter optimization, we have seen that additional features can further improve performance on certain datasets.
-The additional features can be added at the atom-, bond, or molecule-level.
-Molecule-level features can be either automatically generated by RDKit or custom features provided by the user.

-#### Molecule-Level RDKit 2D Features

-As a starting point, we recommend using pre-normalized RDKit features by using the `--features_generator rdkit_2d_normalized --no_features_scaling` flags.
-In general, we recommend NOT using the `--no_features_scaling` flag (i.e. allow the code to automatically perform feature scaling), but in the case of `rdkit_2d_normalized`, those features have been pre-normalized and don't require further scaling.

-The full list of available features for `--features_generator` is as follows.

-`morgan` is binary Morgan fingerprints, radius 2 and 2048 bits.
-`morgan_count` is count-based Morgan, radius 2 and 2048 bits.
-`rdkit_2d` is an unnormalized version of 200 assorted rdkit descriptors.
-Full list can be found at the bottom of our paper: https://arxiv.org/pdf/1904.01561.pdf
-`rdkit_2d_normalized` is the CDF-normalized version of the 200 rdkit descriptors.

-#### Molecule-Level Custom Features

-If you install from source, you can modify the code to load custom features as follows:

-1. **Generate features:** If you want to generate features in code, you can write a custom features generator function in `chemprop/features/features_generators.py`.
-Scroll down to the bottom of that file to see a features generator code template.
-2. **Load features:** If you have features saved as a numpy `.npy` file or as a `.csv` file, you can load the features by using `--features_path /path/to/features`.
-Note that the features must be in the same order as the SMILES strings in your data file.
-Also note that `.csv` files must have a header row and the features should be comma-separated with one line per molecule.
-By default, provided features will be normalized unless the flag `--no_features_scaling` is used.

-#### Atom-Level Features

-Similar to the additional molecular features described above, you can also provide additional atomic features via `--atom_descriptors_path /path/to/features` with valid file formats:
-* `.npz` file, where descriptors are saved as 2D array for each molecule in the exact same order as the SMILES strings in your data file.
-* `.pkl` / `.pckl` / `.pickle` containing a pandas dataframe with smiles as index and a numpy array of descriptors as columns.
-* `.sdf` containing all mol blocks with descriptors as entries.

-The order of the descriptors for each atom per molecule must match the ordering of atoms in the RDKit molecule object.
-Further information on supplying atomic descriptors can be found [here](https://github.com/chemprop/chemprop/releases/tag/v1.1.0).

-Users must select in which way atom descriptors are used.
-The command line option `--atom_descriptors descriptor` concatenates the new features to the embedded atomic features after the D-MPNN with an additional linear layer.
-The option `--atom_descriptors feature` concatenates the features to each atomic feature vector before the D-MPNN, so that they are used during message-passing.
-Alternatively, the user can overwrite the default atom features with the custom features using the option `--overwrite_default_atom_features`.

-Similar to the molecule-level features, the atom-level descriptors and features are scaled by default.
-This can be disabled with the option `--no_atom_descriptor_scaling`

-#### Bond-Level Features

-Bond-level features can be provided in the same format as the atom-level features, using the option `--bond_features_path /path/to/features`.
-The order of the features for each molecule must match the bond ordering in the RDKit molecule object.

-The bond-level features are concatenated with the bond feature vectors before the D-MPNN, such that they are used during message-passing.
-Alternatively, the user can overwrite the default bond features with the custom features using the option `--overwrite_default_bond_features`.

-Similar to molecule-, and atom-level features, the bond-level features are scaled by default.
-This can be disabled with the option `--no_bond_features_scaling`.

-### Reaction

-As an alternative to molecule SMILES, Chemprop can also process atom-mapped reaction SMILES (see [Daylight manual](https://www.daylight.com/meetings/summerschool01/course/basics/smirks.html) for details on reaction SMILES), which consist of three parts denoting reactants, agents and products, separated by ">".
-Use the option `--reaction` to enable the input of reactions, which transforms the reactants and products of each reaction to the corresponding condensed graph of reaction and changes the initial atom and bond features to hold information from both the reactant and product (option `--reaction_mode reac_prod`), or from the reactant and the difference upon reaction (option `--reaction_mode reac_diff`, default) or from the product and the difference upon reaction (option `--reaction_mode prod_diff`).
-In reaction mode, Chemprop thus concatenates information to each atomic and bond feature vector, for example, with option `--reaction_mode reac_prod`, each atomic feature vector holds information on the state of the atom in the reactant (similar to default Chemprop), and concatenates information on the state of the atom in the product, so that the size of the D-MPNN increases slightly.
-Agents are discarded.
-Functions incompatible with a reaction as input (scaffold splitting and feature generation) are carried out on the reactants only.
-If the atom-mapped reaction SMILES contain mapped hydrogens, enable explicit hydrogens via `--explicit_h`.
-Example of an atom-mapped reaction SMILES denoting the reaction of methanol to formaldehyde without hydrogens: `[CH3:1][OH:2]>>[CH2:1]=[O:2]` and with hydrogens: `[C:1]([H:3])([H:4])([H:5])[O:2][H:6]>>[C:1]([H:3])([H:4])=[O:2].[H:5][H:6]`.
-The reactions do not need to be balanced and can thus contain unmapped parts, for example leaving groups, if necessary.

 ## Predicting